 Boston to Wentworth by the Sea

 One of the few surviving Gilded Age grand hotels, and the only one located on the coast, Wentworth by the Sea is a Marriott Hotel & Spa that overlooks the Atlantic Ocean from the island of New Castle.
 Harbor in the upscale marina and step ashore to experience the tranquility of this remote seaside sanctuary.
 Indulge in a luxurious spa treatment or dine on unique American cuisine at one of the top-rated restaurants on site.

 Wentworth by the Sea to Kennebunkport

 Depart Wentworth and cruise to the laid-back coastal town of Kennebunkport, famously known as the summer retreat of President George H. W. Bush and several generations of the Bush family.
-From the stretches of gorgeous sandy beaches to the ever-popular Goose Rocks Beach, this spectacular region offers some of the most scenic spots on the east coast for basking in the sun and surf.
+From the stretches of gorgeous sandy beaches to the ever-popular Goose Rocks Beach, this spectacular region in coastal Maine offers some of the most scenic spots on the east coast for basking in the sun and surf.
 It’s the perfect opportunity to make use of your yacht’s water toys and explore the peaceful waters by kayak or paddle board.
 Venture ashore and stroll through enduring fishing villages towards the quaint town center.
 With your choice of charming boutiques, interesting art galleries, and iconic lobster restaurants, Kennebunkport is a year-round destination steeped in New England Americana tradition.

 Kennebunkport to Portland